nsbruce/dorktips/_posts/2023-12-17-critique-retries-pyapp-tailspin.md

 ## PyApp

 This wraps a Python application into a stand-alone binary.
-At first I was having a hard time differentiating this and pipx (which I wrote about in a prior post) but the major difference here is that the result is executable without any surrounding infrastructure.
+At first I was having a hard time differentiating PyApp from pipx (which I wrote about in a prior post) but the major difference here is that the result is executable without any surrounding infrastructure.
 With pipx you run the application with something like `pipx my_app_name` whereas once PyApp has been wrapped around the application you simply run `./my_app_name`.
 So it's a different use case.
 Neato.

 Repo: <https://github.com/ofek/pyapp>

 ## tailspin

-A log file colorizer (and more I imagine).
+A log file colorizer (and more, I imagine).
 You install it, then instead of the typical `tail mylog.log` or `less mylog.log` or whatever, you use `tspin mylog.log` and it parses and colors "numbers, dates, IP-addresses, UUIDs, URLs and more".
 It works with no config but also allows customization.

 Repo: <https://github.com/bensadeh/tailspin>